andiqq/Trax/README.md

 # Trax
 Trax demo from CS193p by Paul Hegarty

-This is the original Trax demo form the CS193p lectures of fall 2015 updated for Swift 5
+This is the original Trax demo form the CS193p lectures of fall 2015 by Paul Hegarty updated for Swift 5